JudeanPF/judeanpf.github.io/_posts/2015-12-08-BDSFail-UMichigan.md

 ![Jesse Arm](https://i.imgur.com/h3rRyb7.jpg)

 On November 19 - the same day that Palestinian terror attacks killed 2 Israelis, 1 Palestinian and an [American Jew](http://www.israellycool.com/2015/11/24/watch-moment-of-silence-for-ezra-schwartz-zl/) - Students Allied for Freedom and Equality (SAFE), an anti-Israel group at the University of Michigan, erected a mock checkpoint on campus.
-While walking to class sophomore and Central Student Government representative, Jesse Arm, challenged the protesters.
+While walking to class sophomore and Central Student Government representative, Jesse Arm, challeneged the protesters.

 ![Wall](https://i.imgur.com/qqcFZCc.jpg)